Thymian18/Thymian18/README.md

 ### :man_technologist: About Me :
-I am a 2nd year master computer science student at EPFL where I already did the bachelor.
+I am a master computer science student in his final semester at EPFL where I already did the bachelor.
+I am currently working on my master thesis as an intern at Touring Club Suisse (TCS).
-My key interests are machine learning, and LLMs and deep learning in particular.
+My key interests are deep learning and traditional machine learning.
 Feel free to follow me and connect with me on LinkedIn.

 <br/><br/>